AndrewMathas/gitcat/README.rst

-  diff              Print a diff of the changes in each repository fetch             Fetch all repositories from remote repositories install           Install repository from the catalogue ls                List all repositories in the catalogue pull              Pull all repositories from remote repositories push              Commit and push local repositories to remote repositories remote-set-ssh    Change all remote URLs to use ssh access rm                Remove repository from the catalogue status            Print the status of all repositories
+  diff              Print a diff of the changes in each repository fetch             Fetch all repositories from remote repositories install           Install repository from the catalogue list              List all repositories in the catalogue move              Move repository to specified position in catalogue' pull              Pull all repositories from remote repositories push              Commit and push local repositories to their remotes remote-set-ssh    Change all remote URLs to use ssh access remove            Remove repository from the catalogue status            Print the status of all repositories